 When a decision is reached in your appeal, you might not know what the next step to take is.
-Here is some information on next steps after an appeal decision in Connecticut.
+Here is some information on what you should do if you lose your appeal.
 Also consider what you should do if you win it.

 What If I Lose My Appeal?